 Equifax's US$700 million data breach settlement spurs criticism, calls for new rules

-WASHINGTON: Credit-reporting company Equifax Inc will pay up to US$700 million to settle claims it broke the law with a massive 2017 data breach and to repay harmed consumers, in a landmark settlement that could spur new consumer data rules.
+WASHINGTON: Credit-reporting company Equifax Inc will pay up to US$700 million to settle claims it broke the law during a massive 2017 data breach and to repay harmed consumers, in a landmark settlement that was nonetheless criticized by consumer advocates and some lawmakers who called for stricter regulation.

+While it was the largest-ever settlement for a data breach, they said the amount was still too small for the millions of Americans affected, and worried it could prove difficult for consumers to be repaid.
+The agreement also spurred multiple lawmakers to renew calls for legislation giving consumers more control over their personal information.

+"This settlement is just a drop in the bucket of what Equifax’s disregard for privacy could cost American families," Democratic U.S. Senator Sherrod Brown said in a statement.

-Shares in Equifax, which is one of three major credit reporting companies, were up 0.8 percent in late trading on Monday.
+Shares in Equifax, which is one of three major credit reporting companies, closed up 0.4 percent at US$137.84 a share in trading on the New York Stock Exchange on Monday.

-Roughly 147 million people had information, including Social Security numbers and driver's licence data, compromised by the breach, one of the largest in history.
+Roughly 147 million people had information, including Social Security numbers and driver's license data, compromised by the breach.
 The hackers have never been identified.

-While Equifax said on Monday it saw no evidence the stolen information had been used in identity thefts, regulators said the company did not do enough to protect the data and misled consumers as to how secure it was.
-They ordered Equifax to set aside funds to repay consumers who spent time or money protecting themselves as a result of the breach.
+While Equifax said on Monday it saw no evidence the stolen information had been used in identity thefts, regulators said the company failed to protect the data and misled consumers as to how secure it was.
+They ordered Equifax to set aside funds to repay consumers who spent time or money protecting themselves after the breach.

-Equifax CEO Mark Begor told reporters on Monday he expected that the initial US$300 million, which will also cover the costs of a decade of free credit monitoring for affected consumers, would be sufficient.
-In an interview on Monday afternoon with CNBC, Begor said the fund could be up and running by the end of the year.
+Equifax Chief Executive Mark Begor told reporters Monday he expected that the initial amount, which will also cover the costs of a decade of free credit monitoring for affected consumers, would be sufficient.
+In an interview on Monday afternoon with CNBC, Begor said the fund could be operational by year's end.

 In addition, the company will pay a US$175 million fine to the states and US$100 million to the CFPB.